Star Wars-mania shows no sign of slowing… so for you and/or all the other Star Wars fans in your life, check out these fabulous free knitting patterns

 I’ve officially lost count of the vast number of Star Wars films that have been released into the galaxy.
 I have a feeling that most, if not all, of you know of someone who absolutely loves Star Wars.
 (And that someone may well be you!)

-It so happens that I have a friend who is a Star Wars fanatic; I also have a daughter who claims this title for herself.
+I myself have a friend who is a Star Wars fanatic.
+I also have a daughter who claims this title for herself.
 (When I told her that my friend might be as big of a Star Wars fan as she is, she answered, “No. She’s almost as big a fan as I am.”
 Well then!)

 I’m sure it would not surprise you to learn that a tremendous number of Star Wars-themed knitting patterns have thus popped up.
 Happily, many of these are free!

 Also as of this writing, Ravelry currently shows a whopping 55 free knitting patterns for Star Wars-themed items!
 Here you’ll find a collection of 12 of the most fun and most popular patterns available.

 In addition, there are so many Yoda-themed patterns that I have a separate post dedicated solely to Yoda patterns!
 Excited I am.
 Excited I hope you are too.